 Recently I was lucky enough to be asked to do a presentation for the brilliant Julie Meyer at her Entrepreneur Country Event.

-It is not a simply solution to say sell more, it will take focus, planning, organisation, a relentless determination, some sense of humor, perhaps a better rewards scheme, better targeting, and most often higher levels of leadership, internal training effort and momentum for all those involved in the sales offer.
+It is not simply a solution to say sell more, it will take focus, planning, organisation, a relentless determination, some sense of humour, perhaps a better rewards scheme, better targeting, and most often higher levels of leadership, internal training effort and momentum for all those involved in the sales offer.

 You should share successful results and momentum and you must relentlessly study the current customer demands and the service level improvements you will need to make to stay ahead of the game.
 You have to build a culture that the customer pays the wages.

 Do not become so distant from the sales floor that you forget to listen directly to the customer yourself.
 Involve them in any innovation and development you plan.
 You must be the expert in your field, go beyond client expectations, but not so far as to waste profit.
 Be aware that on an international scale the challenges get even harder but are by no means impossible.
 The upsides for export selling could even include winter sun.

 So the key points to remember are:- Visualise your strategy

 Communicate it to your team